 Finally, our educational resources are sorely lacking.
-As of 2004, in order to meet the target classroom-student ratio of 1:45, the country needs 32.315 Billion pesos to construct an additional 55,145 classrooms, hire 20,874 teachers and purchase 26.85 million textbooks.
-Given the looming fiscal crisis, we therefore need to adopt innovative means to augment the budget of the education sector, to ensure that they are equipped to provide the necessary services, which we as a nation, and as a matter of national policy, have identified as crucial to national development.
+As of 2004, in order to meet the target classroom-student ratio of 1:45, the country needs 32.315 Billion Pesos to construct an additional 55,145 classrooms, hire 20,874 teachers and purchase 26.85 million textbooks.
+There are even reports that in SY 2006-2007, there was an actual gap of 41,197 classrooms for the 1:45 ratio, a shortage of 10,517 teachers, 1.5 million seats, and 41.32 million textbooks.
+Altogether, closing the gap would need 22.88 Billion Pesos.
+And while the classroom backlog went down to 29,321 this year, that of the teaching posts reached 16,390.
+We therefore need to adopt innovative means to augment the budget of the education sector, to ensure that they are equipped to provide necessary services, which we as a nation, and as a matter of national policy, have identified as crucial to national development.

 We MUST act.
 This bill seeks to address the foregoing needs, by ushering in a new era for education through the creation of the Philippine Education Rehabilitation Corporation, a government corporation whose mission is to bridge the gap between the above-mentioned educational demands and the nation's meager supply.
-And anchored on the principle of short-term sacrifice for long-term gain, this bill seeds to tap the already existing text-messaging phenomenon as a source of funds earmarked solely for education - one of the most basic needs of our people - for a limited term of only 5 years, to fund the most urgent revitalization of our education sector.
+And anchored on the principle of short-term sacrifice for long-term gain, this bill seeks to tap the already existing text-messaging phenomenon as a source of funds earmarked solely for education - one of the most basic needs of our people - for a limited term of only 5 years, to fund the most urgent revitalization of our education sector.